 In four-strikes cases specifically, we can try to show that you do not have three prior DUI-related convictions.

-Perhaps these prior cases were dismissed or reduced to non-DUI charges.
-Perhaps they do not meet Colorado’s definition of driving under the influence of alcohol or drugs or while impaired.
+For example, perhaps these prior cases were dismissed or reduced to non-DUI charges.
+Or perhaps they do not meet Colorado’s definition of driving under the influence of alcohol or drugs or while impaired.

 As for vehicular assault or homicide cases, we can try to argue that your driving did not cause the injury or death.